CarGurus Header

 That’s right, the Proceed was once a three-door hatchback that sat alongside the regular Kia Ceed and made it look decidedly boring.
 With more rakish bodywork, a bold front grille and sportier road presence, the original Proceed was very much a car that signified a new design direction for the Korean marque.

-Unfortunately, sales of three-door hatchbacks haven’t been strong for some time, so in an attempt to retain some of this premium sportiness in its model line-up, Kia decided to resurrect the Proceed nameplate in 2019, but in the form of a very en vogue shooting brake.
+Unfortunately, sales of three-door hatchbacks haven’t been strong for some time, so in an attempt to retain some of this premium sportiness in its model line-up, Kia decided to resurrect the Proceed nameplate in 2019, but in the form of a very en-vogue shooting brake.
 Or in layman’s terms, an estate that thinks it’s a coupe.

 • Not surprisingly, the Kia Proceed only shares a bonnet and front wings with the standard five-door Ceed and estate.
 Every other body panel and light structure is different.
 It also sits lower to the ground and features firmer suspension for a more purposeful drive.

-• If you want the most fun: Unless you really like gadgets, the near-£30,000 new asking price for the range topping Proceed GT-Line S feels excessive, especially given the more powerful 1.6-litre turbo petrol engine is actually slightly cheaper in the Proceed GT guise.
+• If you want the most fun: Unless you really like gadgets, the near-£30,000 new asking price for the range topping Proceed GT-Line S felt excessive, especially given the more powerful 1.6-litre turbo petrol engine is actually slightly cheaper in the Proceed GT guise.
 On top of this, the more powerful petrol engine is by far the most enjoyable engine to drive.

 Leon Poultney